Tūranga fosters life-long learning and is the place for information, inspiration and entertainment.

 A temporary library in Tuam Street provided library services in the central city until the site was needed for the Justice and Emergency Services Precinct.

-Since then, two temporary libraries in Peterborough and Manchester streets have served the central city and will continue to do so until Tūranga opens in mid-2018.
+Two temporary libraries in Peterborough and Manchester streets then served the central city until Tūranga opened on 12 October 2018.